Azure/azure-quickstart-templates/101-securitycenter-create-automation-for-all-recommendations/README.md

 The Microsoft.Security Resource provider (Azure Security Center ) is where the Automation which will trigger the logic app will be created.

-+ **Automation**: The Automation which will trigger the empty Logic App, upon reciving any Azure Security Center recommendation.
++ **Automation**: The Automation which will trigger the empty Logic App, upon receiving any Azure Security Center recommendation.

 ## Prerequisites